Frequently Asked Questions

 Which payment methods does Fighting 15s accept?

 Fighting 15s accepts payment by PayPal and by credit and debit cards.
-The site offers three payment gateways: PayPal, for payment by PayPal and by credit or debit card; Stripe, for payment by credit or debit cards, Apple Pay and Google Pay.
+The site offers two payment gateways: PayPal, for payment by PayPal and by credit or debit card; and Stripe, for payment by credit or debit cards, Apple Pay and Google Pay.
 We disabled the Square payment option in the shop on 8 November 2021: it causes real accountancy headaches in the way fees are charged, paid and reconciled.

-The PayPal, Stripe and Square payment gateways are third-party gateways, which means that Fighting 15s never sees customers’ card details for payments taken through them.
+PayPal and Stripe are third-party payment gateways, which means that Fighting 15s never sees customers’ card details for payments taken through them.
 Payment is taken automatically at the time of ordering.
-Fighting 15s cannot, therefore, add items to an order paid for using a third-party gateway because we do not have the necessary payment details.
+Fighting 15s cannot add items to an order paid for using a third-party gateway because we do not have the necessary payment details.

 All the card payment gateways should allow payment by Visa or Mastercard.

 Fighting 15s regrets that potential customers who live outside the UK and do not have a payment card (credit or debit) or PayPal cannot order from us.
 UK customers may always, by prior arrangement, send cash (pounds Sterling) in an envelope at their own risk – but cash is almost useless to us nowadays.
 Delivery and total order costs may be estimated using the shopping cart.
 We will not accept direct bank transfers because of the potential cost of receiving one if the customer does not pay the associated charges in full.